 Choppy cuts work wonders on thin and fine hair types.
 Without the dimension created by these layers and bangs, hair would lack interest and fall flat.
 Cut your bob on an angle so that the longest pieces frame your face, but don’t forget a few short layers around the eyes.

 A high bun makes the perfect up-do for long hair with bangs.
 This look is casual, so the slightly messy style works, but more defined styles are great for serious events.
 This fringe is thick, so the ends should be layered and longer on the sides.

 17. Bangs On Medium Hair With Face-Framing Layers

 Balance out wispy, feathered bangs with accentuated face-framing layers on medium hair.
-This cut won’t do round face shapes any favors, but they add a lot of substance on long and thin faces.
-Cu bangs rather choppy so the eyebrows can be seen coming through.
+This cut won’t do round face shapes any favors, but they add a lot of substance to long and thin faces.
+Also, cut bangs choppy so the eyebrows can be seen coming through.